 Notes on current (12 Nov) activity: 11d

 New NLS (experimental) ready in a day or so.
-11d1
+1141

 Manual WLB been developing (bass, hlpdoc,) 1102

-General plan e.g. what HLPs to develop, trial specs, etc. (english, plhlp,) 11d3
+General plan e.g. what HLPs to develop, trial specs, etc. (english, plhlp,) 1143

 HLP programs written 1144

-Walter Old-catalog-format conversion aids lldha
+Walter Old-catalog-format conversion aids 1104a

-Fred small query system 11040
+Fred small query system 11d4b

-Bruce Formatter, for citations. lldic
+Bruce Formatter, for citations.
+11d4c

-SPECIAL SOFTWARE ACTIVITIES: 12
+PECIAL SOFTWARE ACTIVITIES: 12

 L10 development: 12a

-String Handling 12a1
+String Handling 1281

 HLP Programming Language(s) 12a2

-12a3
+1223

 Multiple-sequencing (for users) 12a4

 Incremenal Compilation 12a5

 Multi-module 12a6

 System monitoring, and usage/performance analyses 120

-SPECIAL, SORT OF "NEW" ACTIVITIES 13
+PECIAL, SORT OF "NEW" ACTIVITIES 13

 USER FEATURES (The Activity) 13a

-ARC's methods for recording NP, Plans, etc., wih respect to the users, at their different levels of involvement and proficiency.
+ARC's methods for recording NP, Plans, etc., win respect to the users, at their different levels of involvement and proficiency.
 13a1

-Development of projected "Whole-system" environment of our users.
+Development of projected "Whole-system" envirnment of our users.
 E.g.: 1322

 The "office" picture developed with attention to the

-different special "working=context domains" which will be part of the computer=aid environment for systems=development teams.
-For instance, planning, project review and evaluation, task control, configuration management, resource management, design development at different special levels and technical domains, system analysis (in each level and domain), design documentation, checkout, debugging, maintenance, corrsspondence, publication, external=world "intelligence" activity, etc.
+different special "working-context domains" which will be part of the computer-aid environment for systems-development teams.
+For instance, planning, project review and evaluation, task control, configuration management, resource management, design development at different special levels and technical domains, system analysis (in each level and domain), design documentation, checkout, debugging, maintenance, corrspondence, publication, external-world "intelligence" activity, etc. 1322a